J-Souffle/T4GWebsite/README.md

 - [ ] Make mobile support
 - [ ] Make a search function on navbar like daggy
 - [ ] Make a toggle dark and light mode
+- [ ] For impact, make a carosell to show achievements

 # Hack Overflow Website